“Sometimes you have to say it like you’re not coming back,

 I try not to dissolve into that whiny-ass, self-absorbed navel-gazer, but sometimes I do let her out of the closet.
 Life is precarious.
 I see news clips and read stories on social media of families devastated by the lousy behavior of others.
 All the craziness!
 I do think folks are less sane these days.

 With a degree in crazy, granted by the college of Poor Choices and Associations, I know crazy.
 There is that delightful kind of crazy when one is crazy fun on the surface but grounded beneath.
 Then we have the other type, those who have learned to “act” whole, but are extremely unstable at their core, who drain you of vitality, peace, and hope, whose intent is questionable.
-These gravitate to me like I have a sign tattooed on my forehead that reads “Come on down, crazy spoken here.”
-It is relentlessly and profoundly exhausting.
-I clearly need a remedial class in boundaries.
+This is physically and spiritually exhausting.

 The afore rant is another reason I chose the solitude of the monastery back in July 2015.
 I was clearly not working and playing well with others at the time.
 Calm down girl, it’s just a blog.
 Get back to gratitude.